gaborkukucska/TrippleEffect/README.md

     chmod +x setup.sh
     ./setup.sh
     ```
-    *   This creates directories, sets up a Python virtual environment (`.venv/`), installs dependencies, and guides you through configuring API keys and settings in a `.env` file.
+    *   This creates directories, sets up a Python virtual environment (`.venv/`), installs Python dependencies (`requirements.txt`), installs Node.js dependencies for the optional Ollama proxy (`ollama-proxy/package.json` if Node.js/npm are found), and guides you through configuring API keys and settings in a `.env` file.
 Follow the prompts carefully.
 4.  **Run Application Script:**
     ```bash
     chmod +x run.sh
     ./run.sh
     ```
     *   This activates the virtual environment and starts the FastAPI server.
     *   Access the web UI in your browser, typically at `http://localhost:8000` (or your machine's IP if running remotely/on Termux).
-Watch the terminal for logs.
+Watch the terminal for logs from both the Python backend and potentially the Ollama proxy (if enabled).
-    *   **Note on Ollama:** If using a local Ollama instance, especially over the network (e.g., from Termux), you might encounter `ClientConnectionError: Connection closed` during streaming.
-This seems environment-related.
-Check Ollama server logs and network configuration if issues persist.
+    *   **Note on Ollama Connection Issues:** If using Ollama, especially over certain networks or Docker setups, you might encounter `ClientConnectionError: Connection closed` during streaming.
+The framework now includes an **integrated Node.js proxy** to mitigate this.
+Enable it by setting `USE_OLLAMA_PROXY=true` in your `.env` file.
+The `run.sh` script will automatically start/stop it.
+See configuration details below.

 *(See detailed manual steps below if needed)*